nhcooper123/blue-whale-bes/README.md

 ## Data
 These analyses are based on d13C and d15N stable isotope values taken from *the* blue whale (NHMUK_) at the Natural History Museum, London.
 All isotope data are available from the [NHM Data Portal](DOI here) and can be found in the `data/` folder.
 We then created 1000 movement model simulations.
 These data are available from the [NHM Data Portal](DOI here) but the file is too large for GitHub.
-The top 10% and bottom 10% of models are however available (`data/top10.csv` and `data/bottom10.csv`), along with their extracted maximum latitudes.
+The top 10% and bottom 10% of models are however available (`data/top10.csv` and `data/bottom10.csv`), along with their extracted maximum latitudes and their standard deviations.

 If you use the data please cite as follows:
 > XXX.